apache/openwhisk-deploy-kube/docs/troubleshooting.md

 Kafka service didn't actually come up successfully.
 One reason Kafka can fail to come up is that it cannot connect to itself.
 On minikube, fix this by saying `minikube ssh -- sudo ip link set docker0 promisc on`.
+If using kubeadm-dind-cluster, set `USE_HAIRPIN=true` in your environment before running 'dind-cluster.sh up`.
 On full scale Kubernetes clusters, make sure that your kubelet's `hairpin-mode` is not `none`).

 ### wsk `cannot validate certificates` error